Tanja Kinkel

-Tanja Kinkel (born 27 September 1969) is a German writer who is known, among other things, as the author of several historical novels.
+Tanja Kinkel (born 27 September 1969) is a German writer who is known primarily as the author of several historical novels.
 She lives in Munich.

 Life and work

 Tanja Kinkel grew up in Bamberg and began writing stories and poems at the age of eight.
 In 1978, she won a youth literature prize and in 1979 she wrote her first novel.
 In 1987, she received first prize in the Franconian Youth Literature Competition for the best individual text.

-After graduating from the Kaiser-Heinrich-Gymnasium in Bamberg, she began studying German, theater and communication studies at the Ludwig Maximilian University of Munich in 1988.
+After graduating from the Kaiser-Heinrich-Gymnasium in Bamberg, she began studying German, theater and communication studies at LMU Munich in 1988.
 In 1991, Kinkel received a scholarship at the University of Television and Film Munich, which she used to study screenwriting.
 This was followed in 1992 by a sponsorship award from the Free State of Bavaria for young writers.
 In the same year she founded the registered association "Bread and Books", which promotes the education of children in Africa, Germany and India.
 In 1995, she was sponsored by the German Ministry of the Interior at the "Casa Baldi" in Olevano Romano near Rome and in 1996 she received a scholarship at the Villa Aurora in Los Angeles.

 In 1997, she received her doctorate with a thesis on the work of Lion Feuchtwanger.
 In 2001 she was a founding member of the International Feuchtwanger Society in Los Angeles.
 From 2001 she was on the advisory board of the Bertelsmann book sales club until its dissolution at the end of 2002.